logicalclocks/feature-store-api/docs/hopsworksai/aws/getting_started.md

 # Getting started with Hopsworks.ai (AWS)

 Hopsworks.ai is our managed platform for running Hopsworks and the Feature Store in the cloud.
-It integrates seamlessly with third party platforms such as Databricks, SageMaker and KubeFlow.
+It integrates seamlessly with third-party platforms such as Databricks, SageMaker and KubeFlow.
 This guide shows how to set up Hopsworks.ai with your organization's AWS account.

 ## Step 1: Connecting your AWS account

 Hopsworks.ai deploys Hopsworks clusters to your AWS account.
-To enable this you have to give us permission to do so.
+To enable this you have to permit us to do so.
 This can be either achieved by using AWS cross-account roles or AWS access keys.
 We strongly recommend the usage of cross-account roles whenever possible due to security reasons.